awsdocs/aws-kms-developer-guide/doc_source/ct-enablekeyrotation.md

 # EnableKeyRotation<a name="ct-enablekeyrotation"></a>

 The following example shows an AWS CloudTrail log entry of a call to the [EnableKeyRotation](https://docs.aws.amazon.com/kms/latest/APIReference/API_EnableKeyRotation.html) operation\.
 For an example of the CloudTrail log entry that is written when the key is rotated, see [RotateKey](ct-rotatekey.md)\.
-For information about rotating AWS KMS customer master keys, see [Rotating customer master keys](rotate-keys.md)\.
+For information about rotating AWS KMS keys, see [Rotating AWS KMS keys](rotate-keys.md)\.

 ```
 {